dylanbrandtner/CarND-Path-Planning-Project-P11/README.md

 ### Reflection

-The trajectory generation portion was quite frustrating as the suggested approach (using the spline) was sparsely described.
+The trajectory generation portion was quite frustrating as the suggested approach (using the spline) was sparsely described in the project materials.
 I wish there had been a full lesson describing this approach, along with suggestions on how to avoid exceeding the maximum normal acceleration during a lane change on a turn.
 Beyond that, the rest of the behavior planning exercise was extremely interesting, and overall this was one of the most rewarding projects of the course thus far.
 Tinkering with cost functions and their weights, and then seeing the impacts of that in the choices the car made was very satisfying.
-I was surprised at how well my simple planner was able to function, despite my simplifying assumptions and the erratically simulated cars on the road.
-With some other assumptions that could made about real world drivers (i.e. faster cars in left lane, most cars driving similar speeds, other cars also avoid collisions), relaxation on the jerk limits for safety (i.e it's acceptable to slam on the breaks to avoid a collision), and some improved prediction logic (i.e. accounting for other car's acceleration), the basic structure of this planner felt like what a real self-driving car might use on the highway.
+I was surprised at how well my simple planner was able to function, despite my assumptions and the erratically simulated cars on the road.
+With some other assumptions that could made about real world drivers (i.e. faster cars in left lane, most cars driving similar speeds, other cars also do their best to avoid collisions, etc.), relaxation of the jerk limits for safety critical scenarios (i.e it's acceptable to slam on the breaks to avoid a collision), and some improved prediction logic (i.e. accounting for other car's acceleration), the concepts behind this planner felt like what a real self-driving car might use on the highway.